usmanUI/usmanUI/README.md

 # Hi, I'm Usman Dawoodi

 UX Engineer & indie builder.
-Passionate about finding solutions to real world problems.
+Takes products from concept to working frontend.

 ## What I Do